Trading Standards - age restricted products/sales

-It is illegal to sell, rent or supply a video work unless it has been given legal classification by British Board of Film classification.
+It is illegal to sell, rent or supply a video work which can include video games, unless it has been given legal classification by British Board of Film classification.
 There are some exceptions to this rule for sport, documentary, music or religious works.

-Most computer games are exempt from classification, but some must be classified by the BBFC.
+Most computer and video games are exempt from classification, but some must be classified by the BBFC.
+For example, where they depict violence towards humans.
 For these the same restrictions apply.